-As of January 31, 2021, we have no funded debt, other than the PPP Loan granted to Klein that was forgiven in February, 2021 and no obligations containing restrictive financial covenants.
+As of January 31, 2022, we have no funded debt and no obligations containing restrictive financial covenants.

 We regularly evaluate opportunities to expand our business through the acquisition of other companies, businesses or product lines.
 If we were to make any such acquisitions, we believe they could generally be financed with a combination of cash on hand and cash flows from operations.
 However, should these sources of financing not be adequate, we may seek other sources of capital to fund future acquisitions.
 These additional sources of capital include bank credit facilities or the issuance of debt or equity securities.